-This is my online, introduction to the geography of Russia that is meant to accompany my HIS 241 and HIS 242 courses.
-On this web page, I have some general remarks about Russia's geography.
-Below on the page are links to two interactive maps of Russia; one requires the use of a "Flash" plug-in; the other does not.
+This is my online, introduction to the geography of the Soviet Union that is meant to accompany my HIS 241 and HIS 242 courses.
+On this web page, I have some general remarks about the Soviet Union's geography.
+Below on the page are links to two interactive maps of the Soviet Union; one requires the use of a "Flash" plug-in (no longer working); the other does not.
 On either map, you will find links to some specific geographic features of Russia, such as the Ural Mountains.
 By following any link, you will find additional information on that geographic feature.
 Please note that most of these web pages are designed for a monitor display of 1024x768.
 The pages will also display on an 800x600 screen, but you will have to do some horizontal scrolling.

-First, remember that I have loosely defined "Russia," for the purposes of HIS 241 and HIS 242, as roughly corresponding to the boundaries of the former Soviet Union of the 1980s--old habits die hard.
-Having said that, there is no other way around it, Russia, the largest "country" in the world, is big, very big, comprising roughly 1/6th of the world's land mass.
-From east to west, it spans nine (formerly eleven) time zones and over 5,700 miles--the distance from St. Petersburg to Vladivostok is even longer, over 6,000 miles.
+First, remember that I have loosely defined the Soviet Union, for the purposes of HIS 241 and HIS 242, as roughly corresponding to the boundaries of the former Soviet Union of the 1980s--old habits die hard.
+Having said that, there is no other way around it then as the largest "country" in the world.
+It was big, very big, comprising roughly 1/6th of the world's land mass.
+From east to west, it spanned nine (formerly eleven) time zones and over 5,700 miles--the distance from St. Petersburg to Vladivostok is even longer, over 6,000 miles.
 From south to north, Russia spans about 40° latitude (42° to 82°), a distance of over 2,500 miles.

-Russia is primarily a "northern" country, with most of Russia located above 50° latitude--St. Petersburg is roughly the same latitude as Anchorage, Alaska.
-Thus, Russia tends to resemble Canada more so than the United States in terms of climate.
+The Soviet Union was primarily a "northern" country, with most of Russia located above 50° latitude--St. Petersburg is roughly the same latitude as Anchorage, Alaska.
+Thus, it tends to resemble Canada more so than the United States in terms of climate.
 This means that the agricultural growing season tends to be short, limiting the types of crops that can be grown.

 Most of the land consists of vast plains: steppe to the south, taiga in the center; tundra to the north.
 This vast Eurasian plain, stretching from the Pacific Coast all the way into Central Europe, is broken only by the Ural Mountains in the middle--mountains that because of their low height have never really been a barrier to travel or invasion.
 There are mountain ranges along the southern border of Russia.